-After a rapturous response at the National Theatre, Natasha Gordon’s debut play, Nine Night, will open at Trafalgar Studios in December this year.
+After a rapturous response at the National Theatre, the transfer of Natasha Gordon’s debut play, Nine Night, is into its final weeks at Trafalgar Studios.

 The touching play explores the world of families and the rituals they undertake.